 Side Effects of TMS

-Because it uses magnetic pulses, TMS is largely free of side effects, in much the same way that magnetic resonance imaging (MRI) is free of side effects.
-And because of its low-risk profile, TMS is an excellent treatment choice for patients who cannot tolerate the risks or side effects of antidepressants or other biological treatments, such as ECT (electroconvulsive therapy).
+Because it uses magnetic pulses, TMS is largely free of side effects (in much the same way that magnetic resonance imaging (MRI) is free of side effects).
+Due to this low-risk profile, TMS is an excellent treatment choice for patients who cannot tolerate the risks or side effects of antidepressants or other biological treatments, such as ECT (electroconvulsive therapy).

 Unlike some medications, TMS has no adverse effects on alertness or any aspect of cognitive functioning.
 In fact, there is evidence that TMS enhances certain aspects of cognitive functioning, including short-term memory.